umn-plseminar/umn-plseminar.github.io/content/books.md

 {{< section "Things we've done in the past" >}}

+- Term *Re*writing and *All That*
+  - Baader and Nipkow 1998
+  - An introduction to term rewriting systems.
+  - Contains SML code
+  - 11ch, 301pgs
 - [The Rust Programming Language](https://doc.rust-lang.org/book/) [Sep 2022 thru Dec 2022]
   - Klabnik and Nichols
   - Online book